EDB Public Folder to Exchange Server Migration Guide

 - Download and install EdbMails on your computer running on Windows OS.

-- Log in with your registered email and password, or select the 'Start Your Free Trial' option to get started.
+- Log in using your registered email address and password, then click ‘Login’.
+If you don’t have an account yet, select ‘Start Your Free Trial’ to access the trial version.

 Step 2: Select EDB Recovery (Offline) and Migration